kushalsarkar404/whoiskushal/README.md

 ## Scholarship and Awards
 ### AAA Scholarship
-I was one of 50 recipients among 500+ applicants for the scholarship, which waived the tuition fee.
+I was ***one of the 50 recipients*** among 500+ applicants for the scholarship, which waived the tuition fee.

 ![Preview 2](/assets/img/scholarship.jpeg)

+Certificate in hand, but I'm pretty sure my sister just photobombed her way into another one of my achievements. 📸🤷‍♂️
 ## Publications
 1. Talebi S., Lary D.J., Wijeratne L. OH., and Lary, T. Modeling Autonomic Pupillary Responses from External Stimuli Using Machine Learning (2019).
 DOI: 10.26717/BJSTR.2019.20.003446
 2. Wijeratne, L.O.; Kiv, D.R.; Aker, A.R.; Talebi, S.; Lary, D.J.
 Using Machine Learning for the Calibration of Airborne Particulate Sensors.
 Sensors 2020, 20, 99.